sjustintaylor/sjustintaylor.github.io/_pages/resources.md

 ## CSS Frameworks

 - [Pollen](https://www.pollen.style) - A set of CSS variables for you to use when building a site.
 Imagine tailwind, but without the need for a preprocessor (you can drop Pollen into a raw html+css project and just send it if you wanted to)
-- [PicoCSS](https://picocss.com) - A minimalist css framework that comes with classless and classful variants.
+- [PicoCSS](https://picocss.com) - A minimalist css framework that comes with classless and class-light variants.
 It works extremely well as a drop in source of sane styles (This site was built in part with PicoCSS).